kingback156/Amplitude-Analysis/README.md

 ```
 conda install librosa numpy plotly dash
 ```
-**Step 3:** Then, start the program with the following command and click on the link displayed in the terminal：
+**Step 3:** Then, start the program with the following command：
 ```
 python app.py
 ```
+Open your browser and visit "http://127.0.0.1:5000" to access the application.
 **Step 4:** After entering the homepage, click "Let's try it!" (as shown in Figure 1 above) to enter the analysis interface.

 ## A few notes